A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Criterion

 \section{Criterion}

 In addition to training data and model structure, training criterion is always another decisive factor for the success of neural network models.
-Most NMT models apply cross-entropy (CE) loss as their training criterion, which is calculated similarly to Equation~\ref{sec:comparison}:
+Most NMT models apply cross-entropy (CE) loss as their training criterion:

 where each $P(y_t|X;\theta)$ is calculated conditional independently by the NAT model with parameters $\theta$.
-However, several researchers have pointed out that the CE loss may not be optimal for NAT models, and they propose better criteria to improve the performance of NAT models.
+However, several researchers have pointed out that the traditional CE loss may not be optimal for NAT models and they propose better criteria to improve the performance of NAT models.
 This section compares these criteria with traditional CE loss, emphasizes their advantages, and summarizes them into the following categories.

 \textbf{Connectionist Temporal Classification~(CTC).} CTC based criteria~\cite{graves2006connectionist} compute and store partial log-probability summations for all prefixes and suffixes of the output sequence by dynamic programming to alleviate the misalignment problem.
 Libovicky~\etal~\cite{libovicky2018end} and Shu~\etal~\cite{shu2020latent} also use CTC loss to marginalize all the monotonic alignments between target and predictions, which can be written as